e-j-w/AngDist/README.md

 LIB = /usr/lib64/cernlib/2006/lib/libmathlib.so.2_gfortran
 ```

+On CentOS 7, one must manually install the cernlib package (available at http://download-ib01.fedoraproject.org/pub/epel/6/x86_64/Packages/c/cernlib-2006-35.el6.x86_64.rpm) since it is not available in the official repos.

 ### Notes from porting the code from `g77` to `gfortran`:

 * used -std=legacy flag to supress warnings